edopetir11/login_system/README.md

 # login_system
-This Application is use Django, JWT, Djoser
+This Application Backend is use Django, JWT, Djoser and for frontend use ReactJs

 Requierment :
 # pip install: